apache/nuttx/configs/sam3u-ek/README.txt

     Configures to use examples/nx using the HX834x LCD hardware on the SAM3U-EK development board.

+    NOTES:

+    1. This configuration is setup for Linux (or any other POSIX environment like Cygwin under Windows):

+       Build Setup:
+         CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

+    2. This configuration uses the older, OABI, buildroot toolchain.
+But that is easily reconfigured:

+       System Type -> Toolchain:
+         CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
+         CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

+       If you want to use the Atmel GCC toolchain, here are the steps to do so:

+       Build Setup:
+         CONFIG_HOST_WINDOWS=y   : Windows
+         CONFIG_HOST_CYGWIN=y    : Using Cygwin or other POSIX environment

+       System Type -> Toolchain:
+         CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : General GCC EABI toolchain under windows

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.
 By default, this project assumes that you are using the DFU bootloader.

+    NOTES:

+    1. This configuration is setup for Linux (or any other POSIX environment like Cygwin under Windows):

+       Build Setup:
+         CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

+    2. This configuration uses the older, OABI, buildroot toolchain.
+But that is easily reconfigured:

+       System Type -> Toolchain:
+         CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
+         CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

+       If you want to use the Atmel GCC toolchain, here are the steps to do so:

+       Build Setup:
+         CONFIG_HOST_WINDOWS=y   : Windows
+         CONFIG_HOST_CYGWIN=y    : Using Cygwin or other POSIX environment

+       System Type -> Toolchain:
+         CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : General GCC EABI toolchain under windows